AequilibraE/aequilibrae/docs/source/traffic_assignment.rst

     :width: 590
     :alt: Algorithm convergence comparison

 Not surprinsingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25, and is capable of reaching 1.0e-04 just after 800 iterations, while MSA is still at 3.5e-4 even after 1,000 iterations.

+The actual show, however, is left for the Biconjugate Frank-Wolfe implementation, which delivers a relative gap of under 1.0e-04 in under 200 iterations, and a relative gap of under 1.0e-05 in just over 700 iterations.

+This convergence capability, allied to its computational performance described below suggest that AequilibraE is ready to be used in large real-world applications.

 Computational performance
 -------------------------